ryanatkn/gro/src/docs/build.md

 The `AdapterContext` extends
 [Gro's `TaskContext`](../task/README.md#user-content-types-task-and-taskcontext)
 with additional properties,
-so the adapter hooks and `adapt` both have access to [the normal task environment](../task/README.md) and more:
+so the `Adapter` hooks and `adapt` config property both have access to [the normal task environment](../task/README.md) and more:

 ```ts